Define a CLI Tool

 CLI tools default to container isolation.
 The operator provides a container image containing the binary via cli.image.
 The container runs with:

---read-onlyfilesystem--cap-drop=ALL--security-opt no-new-privileges--network bridge(configurable viacli.network)- Resource limits from
+--read-onlyfilesystem--cap-drop=ALL--security-opt no-new-privileges--network noneby default (inherits--tool-container-network; configurable per tool viacli.network)- Resource limits from

 cli.resources(per-tool) or the global worker config (--tool-container-memory,--tool-container-cpus,--tool-container-pids-limit)